m7amd3mar/Little-lemon-capstone/README.md

 Thanks for taking the time to review this project!
 My hope is that it sparks inspiration and provides helpful guidance for other aspiring back-end developers as they navigate their own paths in the exciting world of software development.

+## Content Guide 🗺️

+▷ Feel free to navigate around using the content button located in the top right corner—it's a breeze for moving through the content.